 What if you could go back and update this decision with the knowledge that you have now?
 Mo speaks to this from his software engineering experience as updating your programs, Dr. Swart speaks to this as a holistic neuroscientist, and Dr. Mate speaks to this as a trauma expert.

-I loved the idea of using neuroplasticity to update these early thought habits based on the knowledge that I now have.
-However, I needed a process with clearly defined steps and a way to start taking action.
+You can harness the power of neuroplasticity to update early emotional patterns with the knowledge you have now.
+However, you need a process with clearly defined steps and a way to start taking action.

 Trauma Recovery with Chakra Energy Clearing